cffischer/SPMCHF/README.md

 # SPMCHF
-A B-spline version of an MCHF program
+A B-spline version of an MCHF program using matrix methods for solving eigenvalue problems for bound states.